 - PVDF or FEVE (Last to chalk)

 Measuring Metal Panel Chalking

 Chalking is measured using one or more of the methods defined in the ASTM D-4214 standard.
-This standard also defines parameters for the numbering system, ranging from Number 1 to Number 10 (with Number 1 being the worst and showing signs of extreme chalking).
+This standard also defines parameters for the numbering system, ranging from Number 1 to Number 10 with Number 1 being the worst and showing signs of extreme chalking (see photo above).
 Warranties often cover chalking in excess of a specific number using a specific method to determine that number.

-- 7.1.2 Procedure—Wrap the fabric around the index fingertip, then make a 2 to 3 inch (50 to 75 mm) stroke with medium pressure on the coating under observation.
-Remove the fabric and compare the spot of chalk on it with Photographic Reference Standard No. (See photo on the right)
+- 7.1.2 Procedure — Wrap the fabric around the index fingertip, then make a 2 to 3 inch (50 to 75 mm) stroke with medium pressure on the coating under observation.
+Remove the fabric and compare the spot of chalk on it with Photographic Reference Standard No.

-Testing Paint Systems on Metal Roofing & Wall Panels
+Testing the Paint Systems on Metal Roofs & Walls

 It’s important to remember that manufacturers and paint suppliers test their paint systems in the harshest of conditions well before the products ever hit the market.
-These tests help manufacturers gauge how well their products perform so they can offer you and other consumers the correct warranty based on where your structure is located.
-This testing allows manufacturers and paint suppliers to test the panel’s resistance to:
+Testing helps manufacturers gauge how well their products perform so they can offer you and other consumers the correct warranty based on where your structure is located.
+Some of the tests measure for:

 - Natural exposure – Painted sample panels are arranged on long outdoor test racks to face south in tropical environments (typically Florida) so the panel gets the full force of the sun’s exposure.
 The paint samples are kept on the racks for a specific length of time to determine the paint system’s degradation cycle.